Big Data: choosing the problem before choosing the solution

 The performance achieved by well-known Big Data frameworks are mind-blowing: Facebook claims to process 100PB of data over Hadoop.
 That’s massive, and massively impressive as well.

 However, before jumping on Hadoop (or any similar Big Data frameworks), one has to really estimate the friction costs involved.
-While Hadoop is certainly simpler than say MPI, it’s still a complicated distributed framework which do require a lot of skills to be properly and efficiently operated.
+While Hadoop is certainly simpler than say MPI (Message Passing Interface), it’s still a complicated distributed framework which do require a lot of skills to be properly and efficiently operated.

 If the very same goal can be achieved on a single machine within a very acceptable timeframe, then, in my experience the dumb solution is going to be about 100x cheaper (*) and easier to run and to maintain compared to the “distributed” variant.